"ScatSpotter" -- A Dog Poop Detection Dataset: Model Training Details

 The results show strong performance on the validation set, with a maximum AP of $0.78$.
 However, while the test AP for this model is good, it is significantly lower at $0.51$.
 To investigate this discrepancy, we turned to qualitative analysis.

 Qualitative results for the test, validation, and training sets are presented in \cref{fig:test_heatmaps_with_best_vali_model}.
 These examples illustrate both success and failure cases.
 The test and validation sets show clear responses to objects of interest, but the test set contains images of close-up and partially deteriorated poops.
-This suggests a bias in the dataset towards "fresh" poops taken from some distance.
+This suggests a bias in the dataset towards ``fresh'' poops taken from some distance.

-Notably, the much larger training set also contains errors, indicating more information can be extracted from this dataset, perhaps using hard mining techniques.
-There are clear difficult cases caused by sticks, leafs, pine cones, and dark areas on snow.
+Notably, the much larger training set also contains errors, indicating more information can be extracted from this dataset using hard-negative mining.
+There are clear difficult cases caused by sticks, leaves, pine cones, and dark areas on snow.
 We note that while compiling these results, we checked over 1000 images and discovered 14 cases where an object failed to be annotated, and it is likely that more are missed, but we believe these cases are rare.

 Although focal loss was used, the current learning curriculum is likely under-weighting smaller distant objects.
 Our pixelwise evaluation metric is biased against this, which is a current limitation of our approach.
 Future work evaluating this dataset on an object-detection level can remedy this.